mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/tut_data_sourcerer_install/202207190834_tut_data_sourcerer_install.md

 - Tags :
 -->

+!!! info "Article Updated"
+    Thu 27 Oct 2022 16:51:36 BST
 # Data Sourcerer Install Guide

 The Data Sourcerer will generally be installed on the Shared Services instance in your platform.

+!!! note
-> Note if you have an HA environment you will have more than 1 shared services instances, thus you will need to install and configure the data sourcerer across all those instances.
+    if you have an HA environment you will have more than 1 shared services instances, thus you will need to install and configure the data sourcerer across all those instances.

 ## Install on Shared Services